Vitamin D, whatever the weather

 The Department of Health recommends that all children aged 1 to 4 years need a vitamin D supplement during the winter.
 This is because they can't get enough from the sun or their diet in these months.
 1-4 year olds should receive a daily supplement of vitamin D (5µg) from Halloween to St Patrick’s Day.

 Vitamin D helps their little bodies take in and use calcium, to help support their growing bones!
 As well as being important for the healthy growth and development of children's bones and teeth, there is also growing concern that low vitamin D status may contribute to a range of chronic diseases such as hypertension, cardiovascular diseases, diabetes, mellitus, and some inflammatory and autoimmune disease.

-Cow & Gate Growing Up Milk is specially formulated to help meet the nutritional needs of your little one, providing them with hard-to-get nutrients such as vitamin D and iron when used as part of a balanced, healthy diet.
+Cow & Gate Toddler Milk is specially formulated to help meet the nutritional needs of your little one, providing them with hard-to-get nutrients such as vitamin D and iron when used as part of a balanced, healthy diet.

 Any more questions?

 Our specialist baby advisors and experienced mums are here to talk and ready to help whenever you need them.
 You can call us or reach us on Live Chat 8.30am-5.30pm Monday-Friday.